NewsLocal News

 BALTIMORE — A Baltimore County Police corporal has been acquitted of using excessive force.

-Corporal Zachary Small was accused of pepper spraying Justin Russell, while he was handcuffed and shackled in the back of a police car.
+Corporal Zachary Small was accused of pepper spraying Justin Russell while he sat handcuffed and shackled in the back of a police car.

-The incident occurred on September 27, 2023, after Russell escaped from police custody at Johns Hopkins Hospital.
+It happened September 27, 2023, after Russell escaped police custody at Johns Hopkins Hospital.

-According to court documents, Russell began to repeatedly bang his head against the patrol car window saying he couldn't breathe.
+According to court documents, Russell was re-arrested and began repeatedly banging his head against the patrol car window claiming he couldn't breathe.

-After Russell continued to insist, Small pepper sprayed him multiple times in the face.
+After Russell continued to yell, Small pepper sprayed him multiple times in the face.

-When Russell started gasping, Small again opened the door and dragged him out of the car, face down onto the concrete.
+When Russell started gasping, Small again opened the door and pulled him out of the car by his hair, face down onto the concrete.

 RELATED: "You asked for it."
 Baltimore County police officer charged with assault

-The entire arrest was captured on body-worn camera,
+The incident was captured on body-worn camera, sparking controversy.

-In the end, a Baltimore City judge wasn't convinced finding Small not guilty.
+In the end a Baltimore City judge wasn't convinced Small acted unreasonably, finding him not guilty.

 State's Attorney Ivan Bates criticized the judge for reportedly downplaying the allegations.